fsvreddit/toolboxnotesxfer/README.md

-A Devvit app to transfer Toolbox usernotes to native Reddit mod notes
+A Devvit app to transfer and synchronise Toolbox usernotes to native Reddit mod notes

 ## Bulk Transfer